-If you do decide to take part you will be asked to sign a consent form and we will collect some personal information, e.g. date of birth, ethnicity, postcode, education, relationship status, number of previous pregnancies, contraception used.
-You will be allocated by chance to either the standard care group or the specialist support group.
-Everyone has an equal chance of being in either group; you will not be allowed to choose and will not be told which group you have been assigned to at the time of enrolment into the study.
-This ensures that both groups are similar, so that if there are any differences between how the groups do, we know it will be due to the specialist support.
-If you are placed in the standard care group, your follow-up care after abortion will remain the same as is current standard practice.
-You will be given full information about contraceptive choices available and where to access them.
-If you are placed in the specialist support group, in addition to standard contraceptive care, you will be offered a consultation with a contraception specialist doctor/nurse from King’s College Hospital.
-At 2-4 weeks after your abortion you will attend a telephone or face-to-face clinic appointment lasting about 30 minutes.
-During this consultation, the specialist will try to help you choose a contraceptive method that suits you or help you with any problems you may have with a contraceptive method you are already using.
-If you miss your appointment we will ring you to offer another suitable appointment.
-3 months after your abortion, you will receive a telephone call from the research doctor/nurse lasting about 15 minutes to address any problems you may have with your chosen method of contraception and offer help with changing the method if you wish.
-Both groups will receive a telephone follow-up lasting about 15 minutes with the research doctor/nurse 6 months after their abortion to see how they are doing with their contraception.
-We will also be studying routinely collected data on abortions to see if there are any repeat abortions in the study participants during the 2-year period following the abortion.
-This will not involve you as we do not need to contact you after the telephone call at 6 months.
+Participants provide personal information (e.g. date of birth, ethnicity, postcode, education, relationship status, number of previous pregnancies, contraception used) and are randomly allocated to either the standard care group or the specialist support group.
+For participants in the standard care group, follow-up care after abortion remains the same as current standard practice.
+They are given full information about contraceptive choices available and where to access them.
+Participants in the specialist support group, in addition to standard contraceptive care, are offered a consultation with a contraception specialist doctor/nurse from King’s College Hospital.
+At 2-4 weeks after the abortion participants attend a telephone or face-to-face clinic appointment lasting about 30 minutes.
+During this consultation, the specialist helps participants to choose a contraceptive method that suits them or helps them with any problems they have with a contraceptive method they are already using.
+3 months after the abortion, participants receive a telephone call from the research doctor/nurse lasting about 15 minutes to address any problems they may have with their chosen method of contraception and offer help with changing the method if they wish.
+Both groups receive a telephone follow-up lasting about 15 minutes with the research doctor/nurse 6 months after their abortion to see how they are doing with their contraception.
+Routinely collected data on abortions is also studied to see if there are any repeat abortions in the study participants during the 2-year period following the abortion.

 What are the possible benefits and risks of participating?

-If you are allocated to the specialist support group , you will have the opportunity to have a specialist nurse contact you to discuss contraception.
-We hope that this will be helpful to everyone, as you may want to ask her questions, and receive advice on where you can go to get contraception, and in some case be referred to a specialist doctor.
-If you are allocated to the standard care group the benefits to you are less, but you will have the opportunity to speak with the specialist nurse at 6 months after your abortion.
-You will be asked questions about your contraceptive method and have the opportunity to ask questions to the specialist nurse yourself if you wish.
-This study will help us find out if specialist support helps women to effectively use contraception and prevent further unplanned pregnancy.
-If such follow-up specialist support proves to be beneficial, we will make recommendations for this to be made standard practice.
+Participants in the specialist support group have the opportunity to have a specialist nurse contact them to discuss contraception.
+It is hoped that this will be helpful to everyone, as participants may want to ask her questions and receive advice on where they can go to get contraception, and in some case be referred to a specialist doctor.
+For participants in the standard care group the benefits are less, but they have the opportunity to speak with the specialist nurse at 6 months after the abortion.
+Participants are asked questions about their contraceptive method and have the opportunity to ask questions to the specialist nurse yourself if they wish.
+This study will help to find out whether specialist support helps women to effectively use contraception and prevent further unplanned pregnancy.
+If such follow-up specialist support proves to be beneficial, this could be made standard practice.
 There have been no risks identified from participating in this study.
-All information which is collected about you during the course of the research will be kept strictly confidential.
+All information which is collected during the course of the research is kept strictly confidential.
 However, there will be limits to confidentiality should something of concern be disclosed.
-If you agree to join the study, the data collected for the study will be looked at by authorised persons from the research team.
+The data collected for the study will only be looked at by authorised persons from the research team.

 Where is the study run from?